 Boutique store layout

 The boutique store layout is the layout that luxury stores like.
 It divides the store into several semi-independent areas.
-The products placed in the beautifully decorated partitions of the store according to the general category.
+The products are placed in the beautifully decorated partitions of the store according to the general category.

 Angular Store Layout